-A comprehensive 127-page report compiled by Institute of Northern Engineering researchers has opened major cracks in the foundation of what happened to World Trade Center Building 7 in New York on September 11, 2001.
+A comprehensive 127-page report compiled by Institute of Northern Engineering researchers has revealed potential cracks in the foundation of what happened to World Trade Center Building 7 in New York on September 11, 2001.

-The Institute of Northern Engineering, which is the research arm of the University of Alaska Fairbanks’ College of Engineering and Mines, spent nearly four years compiling data for the study starting in September 2015.
+The Institute of Northern Engineering, the research arm of the University of Alaska Fairbanks’ College of Engineering and Mines, spent nearly four years compiling data for the study starting in September 2015.
 The funding for the research came from the Architects & Engineers for 9/11 Truth, a controversial group of professionals who believe the collapse of the Twin Towers and WTC 7 was not caused by the planes alone, with a budget of $316,153.

 The project summary on the UAF website outlined three main objectives for the report:

 (1) Examine the structural response of WTC 7 to fire loads that may have occurred on September 11, 2001; (2) Rule out scenarios that could not have caused the observed collapse; and (3) Identify types of failures and their locations that may have caused the total collapse to occur as observed.